wal-g/wal-g/docs/STORAGES.md

 By default wal-g validates s3 credentials before work.
 If you want to disable validation, set this setting to true.

+* `S3_ENABLE_VERSIONING`

+By default, WAL-G checks whether versioning is enabled on the bucket.
+When the user already knows the bucket’s versioning state, this setting allows them to specify `enabled` or `disabled`, avoiding an unnecessary round trip to the server.

 GCS
 -----------
 To store backups in Google Cloud Storage, WAL-G requires that this variable be set: